Graphic and Digital Design - Level 3 Triple Diploma

 You will be working on practical assignments where you will be producing art and design work, with a wide variety of techniques, materials, and methods.
 In addition you will be given the opportunity to investigate experimental approaches to your work, combining traditional and digital methods.
 You will be expected to research, plan, explore, develop, produce and then evaluate and reflect on your ideas.
 The primary teaching method is specialist workshop based demonstration and experimentation which is supported by individual and group based projects and briefs.

 Work Placement and Field Trips

 All staff involved in the delivery of further education courses within the College are approved to teach the subjects and modules they deliver.
-The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant vocational and industrial experience and professional practice.
+The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.

 Students who are 18 or under and resident in the EU pay no course fees.
 Read our tuition fees guide for students 19 and over.